junits15/FreeLoad/README.md

 Battery capacity measurement, with microcontroller control and low voltage cuttoff.
 Coarse and fine adjustment knobs.
 BNC input for current setting.

+Changes for schematic v1.3  and board v1.2
+-BNC connections for setting and measurement
+-Switch all IC's to SOIC-8, for reduced board size and cost
+-Switch to single rail supply
+-Use ADR510 for precision 1V reference instead of resistor dividers -decrease board size by at least 25%

 Branches exist for both schematic revisions.